 I have been involved in amateur telescope making (ATM) for over 20 years.
 In that time I have built many different telescopes and other instruments.
 This web page chronicles just a few of them.
 ATM is a great and very rewarding hobby.
 You can build a better telescope than you can buy.
 After you build your first telescope you'll never buy another mass-produced scope.
 You'll be hooked for life.
-It's really not as complicated as some people think.
-It's easier than brain surgery and learning how to speak Spanish and people still do those things every day!
+It's really not as complicated as you might think.
 Click on the photos for more information on the various projects.

 I have posted an updated page showing my current method for fusing thinner sheets of glass together to make high-quality telescope mirror blanks.
 Over the last couple of years I have really perfected

 this method.
 I am can turn out as many as two blanks per week using this technique.
 It is easy and economical.
 Check it out.

 Since I've been casting my own telescope mirror blanks for several years now.
 I finally decided it was time to

 build a machine to help me grind the edges of the blanks true and round.
 This is my home-built edge grinding machine for grinding down my

 This is a 12.5 inch diameter, 1.5 inch thick, light-weight honeycomb-back telescope mirror blank that I made myself.
 The blank only weighs 10 lbs, 4 oz.
 I